andersundsehr/ssi_include/README.md

 Public directory where the SSI files are stored.

-#### concreteCache

-An configured taggable cache to use as the cache backends backbone

 ### Using the LazyDataProcessor to increase the Performance even more.

 #### before: